 As far as the role of fire services is concerned, the primary job of fire services has been to attend to fire incidents.
-However, they also attend to other emergencies like rescue from building collapse, road traffic accidents, human and animal rescue etc., and other special
+However, they also attend to other emergencies like rescue from

 As indicated in the National Disaster Management Authority (NDMA) guidelines, Fire Services is one of the Emergency Support Functions (ESF).
 Based on DM Act 2005, various States have also formulated State Disaster Management Authorities (SDMA's) and District Disaster Management Authorities (DDMA's) both of which consider Fire Service as an ESF.
 It is therefore evident that the role of Fire Service is multi-dimensional that includes attending various emergencies.
 Accordingly, fire services are required to be prepared with suitable types of equipment to deal with various emergencies arising in the jurisdiction of the respective Fire Station.